YA-Maya/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors

- I'm absolutely thrilled with my rock-paper-scissors project!
-This was one of the most challenging endeavors I've taken on, utilizing HTML, CSS, and JavaScript.
-However, I found ways to make it enjoyable by breaking down the larger tasks into smaller ones and turning to Stack Overflow for assistance.
-Ultimately, I'm extremely proud of how it turned out!
+# My First project
+One project that I'm particularly proud of is my implementation of the classic game, Rock, Paper, and Scissors.
+It was a challenging project that required a combination of skills in HTML, CSS, and JavaScript.
+Despite the difficulties, I was able to complete the project successfully by employing a number of strategies.

+To start with, I made use of online resources such as Stack Overflow to help me navigate through some of the more complicated aspects of the project.
+By searching through various forums and discussions, I was able to find solutions to a number of issues that had stumped me initially.

+Another technique that proved helpful was breaking down the larger tasks involved in the project into smaller, more manageable steps.
+This allowed me to focus on one aspect of the project at a time, which made it easier to identify and solve any problems that arose.

+In addition to these strategies, I also found that testing my code regularly helped me to catch errors and bugs early on in the development process.
+By doing so, I was able to avoid more significant problems down the line and ensure that the final product was as polished and functional as possible.

+Overall, I'm really proud of the work I put into this project.
+Not only did it allow me to develop my skills in web development, but it also gave me a sense of satisfaction and accomplishment to see the final result come together.

 ## Tech Stack
 - HTML